Development Process

 • Renaming a method in an IDE, such as Visual Studio, or using another auto-refactoring command, causes Visual Studio to apply the command using the default styling rules in .editorconfig, which includes CRLF settings.
 Thus, applying auto-refactoring commands inadvertently alters the EOL characters, leading to “fake” changes in pull requests.
 Note that Visual Studio analyzers (IDE, StyleCop, etc.) may also recommend auto-refactoring, which could be applied implicitly.
 To preserve the original EOL characters, manual code editing is necessary.
 Therefore, “fake” changes result from auto-refactoring commands in IDEs like Visual Studio, Visual Code, Rider, etc.

 • Our final recommendation is to boot into Windows, use Visual Studio Community (which is free), refrain from using auto-refactoring commands, and ensure that EOLs remain unchanged.
+If your OS differs, you must ensure that the appropriate settings are provided in the .gitattributes file to always commit files with CRLF EOL characters.